SmartBoy84/Digifile/README.md

 - `Pause button` - extension gracefully pauses scraping and saves `progress.txt` and `errors.txt`
 - `Concurrent pages` - allows for setting max number of pages which should be open at any one time.
 Keep this low to prevent crashes
 #### Scraper
--  `Resolution` - basically controls the zoom of the page when "screenshotting"; default is very high res already
+-  `Resolution` - basically controls the zoom of the page when "screenshotting"; default is very high res already (set to 0 for max)
 #### Roamer
 >This was added so that digify reports me having been on it (evades suspicion)
 - `Scroll speed` - time to wait before moving to next page, prevent digify confirmation dialog from showing